1069066484/NInRow/README.md

 # NInRow
 NInRow-AI.
 The project aims to reproduce algorithm of AlphaGO in NInRow game, with a low cost of computation, of course.
 The entrance script is NInRow.py.
-The AI can be named Alpha NInRow Rim.

 Main References: